Skip to main content

 Does the Health Center offer urine toxicology screening?

 The Health Center is unable to offer toxicology screening.
 Due to the complexity of the screening, our lab cannot offer the caliber of testing necessary in these situations.
-If you’re interested in pursuing a toxicology screening, please schedule an appointment with a provider in the Health Center to discuss your options, which could include contacting a local emergency room.
+If you are interested in pursuing a toxicology screening, please schedule an appointment with a provider in the Health Center to discuss your options.

-How can the Health Center support me with my chronic condition or allergies?
+How can the Health Center support chronic conditions or allergies?

-The Health Center is happy to work with your primary care provider or specialist to help maintain your health while you are away from home, especially for students who are managing long-term or chronic health conditions.
+The Health Center can coordinate with your primary care provider or specialist to help maintain your health while you are away from home.

-• Bring your prescribed medicines to school and have your prescriptions mailed to you at Bentley or transferred to a local pharmacy for pick up.
+• Bring your prescribed medicines to campus and arrange for refills or transfers to a local pharmacy.

 • If you are concerned about insurance coverage for specialists with an out-of-state plan, consider adding the Bentley SHIP plan to your current coverage.